block-core/angor-blog/src/content/posts/Angor vs. Traditional Crowdfunding/index.md

 Middleman Dependency: These platforms act as intermediaries, which means they have control over the fund distribution and project approval processes.

 #### Angor:
 Decentralized: Angor operates on a decentralized model using Bitcoin for financial transactions and Nostr for communication.
-This removes the need for a central authority, giving more control to users.
+This removes the need for a central authority, giving more control to investors.

 Peer-to-Peer: The decentralized nature allows direct interactions between project founders and investors without relying on a middleman.